 Model of the Manzanar internment camp in 1943

 more thorough than those in the Eastern Sierra Museum, they consist mostly of text and photos.

 The exhibit starts with a discussion of xenophobia

 It had been growing for a long time, starting with the anti-Chinese immigration campaigns of the 1880s.

-Discrimination against Asians in California was as almost pervasive as discrimination against Africans in the South (see May 6th
+Discrimination against Asians in California was as almost pervasive as discrimination against Africans in the South [see Welcome to Hell

 When Japan attacked Pearl Harbor, feelings boiled over.